 Professor Liao is a member of the US National Academy of Sciences, National Academy of Engineering, and Academician of the Academy of Sciences located in Taipei.
 He has received numerous awards and recognitions, including the Presidential Green Chemistry Challenge Award (2010), the White House “Champion of Change” for innovations in renewable energy (2012), the ENI Renewable Energy Prize bestowed by the President of Italy in 2013, and the 2014 National Academy of Sciences Award for the Industrial Application of Science.

 Professor Natalia Tarasova is Director of the Institute of Chemistry and Problems of Sustainable Development at the D. I. Mendeleev University of Chemical Technology of Russia.
 Since 2011 she has been UNESCO Chair in Green Chemistry for Sustainable Development.

-Tarasova is past president of IUPAC (International Union of Pure and Applied Chemistry), a member of the IUPAC Bureau Executive Committee and Deputy-Chair of the National Committee of Russian Chemists for IUPAC.
+Tarasova has been president of IUPAC (International Union of Pure and Applied Chemistry), is a member of the IUPAC Bureau Executive Committee and Deputy-Chair of the National Committee of Russian Chemists for IUPAC.
 She is a well-known scientist in the field of radiation chemistry and phosphorus chemistry.
 She conducts research related to green chemistry, sustainable development, risk assessment and management.

 Professor Tarasova is a member of the editorial boards of Russian Chemical Reviews, Journal of Industrial Safety, Green Chemistry and Ecology of Industrial Enterprises.
 She was Honorary Editor of The Encyclopedia of Life Support Systems (EOLSS), UNESCO.
 She has also managed the translation into Russian of a number of chemistry textbooks and books related to systems thinking.